 • 1,000,000 divided by 150 is approximately 667,000.

-And 667,000 is how many copies a single record had to sell in 1968 to be certified by the RIAA for a Gold Record Award.
+And 667,000 is how many copies a single LP album had to sell in 1968 to be certified by the RIAA for a Gold Record Award.

-(5) Neither the retail nor the wholesale were ever a part of the criteria for RIAA certification of a single.
+(5) Neither the retail nor the wholesale price was ever a part of the criteria for RIAA certification of a single.

 Adam White is also the co-author of two other books on popular music: Motown: The Sound Of Young America (with Barney Ales) and Billboard Book Of Number One Rhythm & Blues Hits (with Fred Bronson).
 The Billboard Book Of Gold & Platinum Records belongs on every pop music researcher’s shelf alongside Joseph Murrells’ book Million Selling Records From The 1900s To The 1980s.